 Most conventional heating systems do emit some infrared waves.
 For example, if you have ever sat near an open fire, you will have felt the heat on your face.
 Then when you put your hand in front of your face, this stops the infrared hitting your face directly; instead you will feel your hands get warm.
-This is known as infrared heating.
+This is infrared.

 Infrared heaters in the home

-A fairly recent addition to the domestic and commercial heating scene is the infrared heater.
-Infrared radiation is emitted from the heater, which then travels unimpeded through the air until it hits an object.
+Infrared heating is a fairly recent addition to the domestic and commercial heating scene.
+It is emitted from the heater, which then travels unimpeded through the air until it hits an object.
 The object absorbs the radiation, causing molecules within it to vibrate, producing heat.

 If the waves come into contact with humans, they will travel about an inch into the body providing a feeling of deep heat, but even if you are not directly in the way of the waves, any solid body will vibrate when the waves hit them, causing them to radiate heat back towards you.

 Despite being able to purchase gas, oil and solid fuel infrared heaters, we suggest using electric infrared panels in the home, since you do not need to integrate any pipe work or fuel storage facilities when you install the panels.
 There are also no direct emissions associated with using the electrical panels (and if you use them in conjunction with solar panels you get 100% emission-free heating).
 According to a study made by Jigsaw infrared when adding solar panels to their infrared heating, you could save up to 50% on your energy bills.
 They also can be placed high up on the walls or the ceiling, so they will be easy to keep away from pets and children (they get about as warm as a standard radiator).

 The electric panels come in numerous sizes and certain models can double up as mirrors.
 Since they have no moving parts, they operate in complete silence, which makes them ideal for bedrooms.